BenzTheRulez/tech_review-main-benz/tech_exercise_v.0.0.3/tech_exercise_v.0.0.3/tech_exercise/package/exercise1/README.md

 ## Rules

 1. A Person is uniquely identified by their Name.
-## Set name as unique person ID
+## Set name as unique constraint, matters when adding new persons or duties by person

 1. A Person who has not had an astronaut assignment will not have Astronaut records.
-## don't require astronaut records for person without astronaut duty
+## Not exactly sure how to apply this rule

 1. A Person will only ever hold one current Astronaut Duty Title, Start Date, and Rank at a time.
-## 1:1 relationship for Person/Duty
 1. A Person's Current Duty will not have a Duty End Date.
-## Make Duty End Date nullable
 1. A Person's Previous Duty End Date is set to the day before the New Astronaut Duty Start Date when a new Astronaut Duty is received for a Person.
-## Set Person Duty End Date when creating new Duty
+## When creating duty, check for existing duty without end date, set that end date to day before new start date

 1. A Person is classified as 'Retired' when a Duty Title is 'RETIRED'.
 1. A Person's Career End Date is one day before the Retired Duty Start Date.